tfairooz/tfairooz/README.md

-- 👋 Hi, I’m Tahsin Fairooz
+- 👋 Hi, I’m Tahsin Fairooz, studying MA in Applied Economics from University of Houston.
 - 👀 I’m interested in Data Analytics and Economic Research.
 - 📫 tfairooz@uh.edu